Mobile Nav Trigger

 About the Programme

 The programme is open to five primary and five secondary school teachers and runs for 10 sessions from October to March each year.
-Participating teachers receive 10 ECTS through NUI Galway’s Centre for Adult Learning and Professional Development, fully funded by CÚRAM.
-As part of the programme, teachers have the opportunity to develop a science-inspired mural for their school.
+Participating teachers receive 10 ECTS through University of Galway’s Centre for Adult Learning and Professional Development, fully funded by CÚRAM.
+Teachers and their students also have the opportunity to attend interactive workshops at various science centres and exhibits across Ireland.

 Science – Primary School Resources